 If you've never eaten a bug before, you probably think it sounds pretty gross.
 As someone that's eaten bugs several times (on purpose), I can tell you honestly that it most definitely is not a pleasant experience.
 In general, they are just deep fried in a lot of oil.
 There are a lot of unfamiliar textures like gushy guts and crunchy shells – actually, the texture is harder to get over than the actual flavor.

-However, there are plenty of reasons to consider eating bugs.
+However, there are plenty of reasons to consider eating bugs other than flavor.
 For one, they are nutritious!
 They contain a lot of protein, are high in fiber, and low in fat.
 That sounds like a decent diet trend to me!

 On top of that, they are cheap to raise, sustainable and eco-friendly.
 In fact, crickets use less than 0.5% of the water and only 10% of the feed needed to raise a single cow.

 What's their not to love?
 OK, maybe a lack of variety of cooking methods, but that's changing.
 Cricket flour is gaining traction, and it can be used in anything from protein bars, to cookies and other sweets.
 Of course, chocolate covered bugs are pretty easy to accept.
 I'm still not so hot on mealworms in my food quite yet, but I guess mixed in with some noodles they might not be so bad.

 Hey, and how about some salty, crispy grubs instead of peanuts at the bar?
 Yum!